ibm-cloud-docs/codeengine/deploy-job.md

 Before you begin, [create a job configuration from the console](#create-job).

 1. Navigate to your job page.
-For example:
+For example,
    * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your Project.
    * From the Jobs page, click the name of the job that you want to run.
 If you did not create a job configuration, [create a job configuration](#create-job).
 2. From your Job page, click **Submit job**.